 Famous explorers exist through the centuries.
 Ever since humans got the urge to travel, people have been exploring.
 As technology progressed, the quicker people could travel and the deeper people could explore into the corners of the world.
+These explorers’ expeditions comes in all shapes and sizes – from those who ventured into solo travel to those who took whole crews with them.

 In this article, there’s a broad spread of famous explorers.
 From the super-famous that you definitely should have heard of, to the less famous but equally worthy.
 There’s also a section of modern-day explorers, who are famous on the internet and in the media – if not anywhere else.